How we chose our top share dealing accounts

 - Fund charges – In some cases, brokers charge management fees if you hold funds (as opposed to just shares) in your portfolio.
 These charges vary more than most other fees you’ll face, so if you plan to hold funds in your account, it’s a very good idea to pay attention to these fees.

 - Overseas dealing charges – When you purchase shares outside of the UK, there are often extra charges that come along with that.
 In some cases this is a currency conversion fee (a percentage of your trade value), in some cases it’s a flat fee and in some cases it’s a conversion fee plus an additional flat fee.
-Once again, we awarded brokers who kept these fees as low as possible.
+Once again, we awarded share trading platforms that kept these fees as low as possible.

 - Platform features – Stock screeners, market news and third-party research can help investors find new shares to invest in.
 We gave extra points to those share dealing accounts that have better research and screening tools.